State Library of Queensland: black&write! Writing Fellowships

 Two black&write!
 Writing Fellowships are awarded each year to Aboriginal and/or Torres Strait Islander writers living anywhere in Australia, based on unpublished manuscripts.
 Each winner is awarded $15,000 cash prize, plus editorial development with the black&write! team, as well as the opportunity to be published by the University of Queensland Press.
 Six writers are shortlisted on the basis of a specific manuscript.
 The fellowships, awarded since 2011, have been awarded to writers including Dakota Feirer, Jacob Gallagher, Susie Anderson, Tylissa Elisara, Carl Merrison, Lystra Rose, Nardi Simpson, Claire G. Coleman, Alison Whittaker, Jannali Jones, Jane Harrison, Jared Thomas, Tristan Savage, Teagan Chilcott, Sue McPherson, Ali Cobby Eckermann, Tori-Jay Mordey, and Jillian Boyd.

 The award made headlines in 2025, when, just hours before the ceremony in Brisbane on 20 May, the library rescinded the fellowship to Martu author K. A. Ren Wyld (formerly known Karen Wyld), who is based in Adelaide, South Australia, on the instruction of Queensland Minister for the Arts John-Paul Langbroek.
 The decision was based on a 2024 tweet by Wyld about the killing of Hamas leader Yahya Sinwar by Israel.
 She later said that she was not fully aware who Sinwar was at the time, and thought that she had deleted the tweet afterwards.
 The premier, David Crisafulli, had also been involved in the decision.
 Following the announcement, several panel judges for the Queensland Literary Awards resigned, including Jeanine Leane and writer and critic Nigel Featherstone.
 A statement published on the library website by State Librarian and CEO Vicki McDonald on 22 May 2025 said the library had complied with the Minister's decision to rescind the fellowship, and "committed to undertake an independent review of the suite of awards and fellowships we administer", with a "specific focus on how we balance our strong commitment to freedom of expression and our role as a Queensland Government funded cultural institution".
 The Australian Society of Authors issued a statement condemning the action of the government, calling it "another alarming instance of the undermining of freedom of expression and arms-length arts funding".
 An open letter addressed to State Library and the arts minister, signed by many notable First Nations writers as well as non-Indigenous allies, demanded "an immediate apology be offered to Ren Wyld and to the black&write! team, and for the fellowship to be reinstated in full".

 Other fellowships

 Fellowships support researchers and creatives of all kinds to interpret the significant collections of the John Oxley Library.
-Through deep engagement and interaction with the collections, these interpretations provide new insights into the collection and contribute new knowledge about Queensland's history.
+Through engagement and interaction with the collections, these interpretations provide new insights into the collection and contribute new knowledge about Queensland's history.

 The premier fellowship, the John Oxley Library Fellowship, has been awarded since 2004.

 Other fellowships with a historical focus include: